everyday-as/gmodstore-csharp-sdk/README.md

-# NO.Everyday.GmodStoreSDK - the C# library for the GmodStore
+# Everyday.GmodStore.Sdk - the C# library for the GmodStore

 Welcome to the Gmodstore API!
 You can use our API to access Gmodstore API endpoints, which can be used interact with Gmodstore programmatically.